Credentialing

 Quick Summary

-Part 3: Submit General Requests → prism Security Admin (pSA) Assignment in Prism (or call 800-942-4765, Option 5) to become the pSA for your organization.
+• Part 3: Submit General Requests → prism Security Admin (pSA) Assignment in Prism (or call 800-942-4765, Option 5) to become the pSA for your organization.
+This is required before Bomi's access can work.

-Part 4: Approve Bomi's affiliation request under Security Admin → Affiliation Requests in Prism.
+• Part 4: Approve Bomi's affiliation request under Security Admin → Affiliation Requests in Prism.
+If the request shows Affiliation Reparenting / No pSA, finish Part 3 first.

 Once the affiliation request is approved, let us know and we'll confirm we can sign in.
 From there we monitor your claims and keep your credentialing information current through your account — and you can get back to your clients.